 With that said, let’s examine how undeliverable addresses are currently identified:

-- BCC Software often recommends a combination that includes the Z4-Return Code, Z4-Delivery Point and Z4, DPV-Confirmation to easily identify bad records.
+- BCC Software often recommends a combination that includes the Z4 Return Code, Z4 Delivery Point, and Z4 DPV® Confirmation to easily identify bad records.
+Typically, any Z4 Return Code except 31, 32, 36, 37, 38 or 39 is an undeliverable address.

 - If the Delivery Point is empty or the DPV-Confirmation is set to N, it is likely undeliverable.
-It is worth noting that a RC=31 can get a DPV of N, meaning the address is in a valid range, but has not been assigned to a specific +4 or Delivery Point.
+It is worth noting that an RC=31 can get a DPV of N, meaning the address is in a valid range but has not been assigned to a specific +4 or Delivery Point.

 Data Marketing Services users, please note: A Carrier Route of R777 may be returned from any process that includes CASS encoding.
 Knowing this, you may want to modify procedures for finding undeliverable addresses before and/or after processing.